Adedeji-Taiwo/Catly/README.md

 # Catly
-A React application based on the CAT API
+A React application based on the CAT API which for each tile displays cat's image, name, breed, origin, average weight, lifespan and their unique trait.
-## Work in progress

 # Getting Started with Create React App